alteryx/predict-customer-churn/README.md

-# Predicting Customer Churn with a Machine Learning Scaffolding
+# A Machine Learning Framework with an Application to Predicting Customer Churn

 ![](images/Framework.png)

 This project demonstrates applying a 3-step framework to solve problems with machine learning.
-The purpose of this framework is to provide a scaffolding for rapidly developing machine learning solutions.
+The purpose of this framework is to provide a standard scaffolding for rapidly developing machine learning solutions across industries and datasets.

 # Framework Steps